Unboxed-Software/solana-course/content/basic-solana-mobile.md

 This should open and run the app in your Android emulator.
 If you run into problems, check to make sure you’ve accomplished everything in the prerequisite section.

-**Note:** We are making everything from scratch today, however if you just want to start with React Native development with Solana, check out [Solana Mobile’s React Native template](https://docs.solanamobile.com/react-native/react-native-scaffold).

 ### 3. Install Dependencies

 We’ll need to add in our Solana dependencies.
-Fortunately [Solana Mobile gives](https://docs.solanamobile.com/react-native/expo) us a really nice list of what packages we need and why we need them:
+[The Solana Mobile docs provide a nice list of packages](https://docs.solanamobile.com/react-native/setup) we need and why we need them:

 - `@solana-mobile/mobile-wallet-adapter-protocol`: A React Native/Javascript API enabling interaction with MWA-compatible wallets.
 - `@solana-mobile/mobile-wallet-adapter-protocol-web3js`: A convenience wrapper to use common primitives from [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) – such as `Transaction` and `Uint8Array`.